Alcohol Detox

 Contact Our Admissions Team Today

 To find out more about alcohol detox and withdrawal as well as our full rehabilitation programmes, contact us on 01923 369 161.
-We will talk you through our different treatment options and make you feel at ease about your alcohol dependency – we have been proving medically assisted detox and withdrawals for substance abuse disorders for almost a decade and know how to make you feel comfortable about them.
+We will talk you through our different treatment options and make you feel at ease about your alcohol dependency – we have been providing medically assisted detox and withdrawals for substance abuse disorders for almost a decade and know how to make you feel comfortable about them.

 Frequently Asked Questions